Starcounter/Docs/guides/database/data-manipulation/README.md

 john.Delete();

 Db.SQL("DELETE FROM Person");

+Db.SQL("DELETE FROM Person WHERE Name = ?", "John");
 ```

 `person.Delete()` will just delete `john` while `DELETE FROM Person` will delete all objects of the `Person` class.

-**Note**: To delete database objects that are bound to the view-model, the view-model object should be deleted before the database object is deleted.
+To delete database objects that are bound to the view-model, the view-model object should be deleted before the database object is deleted.